Essential Instruments for Your Orthodontic Set

 3. Band pusher: This instrument has a long handle and a rectangular, serrated tip set at an angle.
 It is used to fit orthodontic bands in the patient’s mouth.

 4. Bite stick: This silicone instrument has a small handle and a serrated, triangular tip.
-It helps to place orthodontic bands with the help of the patient’s bite.
+It helps place orthodontic bands with the help of the patient’s bite.

-5. Bracket tweezer: Also called a bracket holder, this tweezer works in reverse action with angled tips and is used for placing, holding, and maneuvering orthodontic brackets.
+5. Bracket tweezer: Also called a bracket holder, this tweezer works in reverse action with angled tips and is used for placing, holding and maneuvering orthodontic brackets.

 9. Distal end cutters: These cutters work at right angles to the device’s axis and are used for intra-oral cuts of ligated archwires.
 Distal end cutters can also hold the cut piece of the archwire after it is cut.